 Kids and adults of all ages can decompress while expressing their artistic point-of-view by breaking out the coloring books or sketch pads and filling up a couple of hours.
 A great idea is to ask each family member to make a drawing of your current RVing location as a keepsake to add to your travel diary.

 Adult coloring books are more interesting for teens and adults, but everyone can love a good kids' version full of favorite cartoon characters.
-Keep a stash of new books, clean sketch pads, and a variety of crayons, markers, and other coloring supplies on hand for when kids begin to get a bit bored.
+Keep a stash of new books, clean sketch pads, and various crayons, markers, and other coloring supplies on hand for when kids begin to get a bit bored.

 Cornhole does not need to be a strictly outdoor activity.
 Mix up the monotony of a long day stuck inside the camper by breaking out a mini-version of the game and let the kids test their hand and eye coordination.
 The rules are simple, and even small kids can follow along.